pthatcher/p2p-quic-draft/draft-thatcher-p2p-quic.md

 both for streams and for datagrams.

 The MultiplexingID is an optional, variable-length integer at the beginning of every QUIC datagram and stream.
 If it is negotiated to be used, it MUST be included on every datagram and stream.
-If it is not negotiated to be used, it MUST not be included on any datagram or stream.
+If it is not negotiated to be used, it MUST NOT be included on any datagram or stream.

 The variable-length encoding is the same as used by QUIC, as defined in section 16.